 So, How fast is fast?

 Computing speed is measured in FLOPS (Floating Point Operations Per Second).
-Think of it as a line of math with a variable decimal point and you get the idea.
+Think of a FLOP as a line of math with a variable decimal point and you get the idea.

 So, if you had a penny for every FLOP, you’d get about $2 billion dollars/second (just trying to show some scale here).